 - Cook the peeled butternut cubes in water that cover along with one vegetable stock cube.

-- Drain BUT save approximately 0.4 cups of the vegetable broth for the sauce.
+Drain BUT save about 0.4 cups of the vegetable broth for the sauce.

-- Transfer the cooked pumpkin cubes to a food processor or blender along with the vegetable broth, milk, a good pinch of grated nutmeg, chili flakes and grated parmesan.
+Transfer the cooked pumpkin to a food processor or blender along with the vegetable broth, milk, a good pinch of grated nutmeg, chili flakes and grated parmesan.

 - Blend until you have a thick, creamy sauce.